dmx-systems/dmx-documentation/docs/user.rst

 Each publication shall have a title and a year.

 - Open the search field.
 Enter "Publication", select "Topic Type" and press "create".
-- Go into editing mode via the context menu. **Change the data type from "Text" to "Identity"** and hit "Save".
+- Go into editing mode via the context menu. **Change the data type from "Text" to "Entity"** and hit "Save".
 Click somewhere into your map to close the detail panel.
 - Open the search field and enter "Title".
 You will find that two entries already exist.
 They come from the default topics types "Event" and "Note" which also have titles.
 Create a new topic type, e.g. "Title of Publication".
 - Create an association between the title item and the publication item.
 DMX will display what you just created: